Close Banner

 Which Disney World Park Should I Choose?

-by Mommy Frog on December 23, 2023 Orlando
+by Mommy Frog on December 13, 2024

 Which Park Should I Choose at Disney World — PinterestWhich park should I choose?
 Which Disney World park is the best?
-We frogs get that question a lot when planning a Walt Disney World vacation, and understandably so.
+We frogs get that question a lot when planning a Walt Disney World vacation —and understandably so.
 With four distinct parks to choose from, there's something for everyone.

 Whether it's deciding what to prioritize for a quick two-day trip or which park to visit twice in a week-long vacation, the Frog Family has lots of different factors to go over.
 Leap likes the outdoors, so a morning at Animal Kingdom is usually in the works.
 Tad is our resident thrill-seeker, so he likes Hollywood Studios the best.
 Our own princess, Lily, is all about the fantasy of Magic Kingdom.
 Myself?
 Well, I never say no to some international cuisine and beverages at EPCOT.